 The good news is that, if a Medicaid recipient owns no assets when they die, then the state is simply out of luck.
 The MERP can’t go after a beneficiary’s kids for money, either.
-(Filial responsibility laws only apply to medical expenses owed to private entities like a long-term care facility, not Medicaid.)
 In order for the state to be repaid, a beneficiary must have had a legal interest in some kind of asset(s) at the time of death.

-In these states, assets that do not go through the probate process, such as a joint bank account, stock owned in “TOD” (transfer on death) form, a bank account with a “POD” (payable on death) beneficiary, annuity interest and real estate that’s titled as “joint tenants with right of survivorship” (JTWROS), are all protected against the state’s claim for reimbursement.
+In these states, assets that do not go through the probate process, such as joint bank accounts, stocks with a “TOD” (transfer on death) beneficiary, bank accounts with a “POD” (payable on death) beneficiary, annuity interest and real estate that is titled as “joint tenants with right of survivorship” (JTWROS), are all protected against the state’s claim for reimbursement.

 Several other states, however, have passed laws that permit recovery against an “expanded definition of estate.”
 The federal Medicaid laws permit this.
 Under this expanded definition, a person’s estate includes jointly owned property, life estates, living trusts and any other assets in which the deceased Medicaid recipient had legal interest at the time of death.
 This goes against hundreds of years of common law, but it is legal and there have been many court cases that have upheld this.

 Now, if you live in one of the “probate estate only” states, you should feel lucky.
 Just remember that your state can revise its laws and broaden its definition of estate for recovery purposes at any time.
 It is important to note that Medicaid recipients will not be grandfathered in if they receive Medicaid benefits before state laws are changed.

 Avoiding Medicaid Estate Recovery